Philémon (comics): Main characters

 Philémon: a teenage farm boy who finds himself traveling to the various and fantastic islands that make up the letters "Atlantic Ocean" on maps and globes.

 Barthélémy: a well-digger who, while at work, found himself traveling through a portal and ending up on the first A island.
 Although he got to live in a beautiful palace he soon became homesick and sent messages in bottles in an attempt to get rescued from the island.
 This lasted 40 years before Philémon came across one such message and helped Barthélémy return home.
 Before long, however, Barthélémy became homesick for the island, and his desperate desire to return was the cause of many of their subsequent adventures.

-Anatole: Philémon's pet donkey and best friend.
+Anatole: Philémon's pet donkey and best friend, who has the ability to talk.

 Félicien: Philémon's uncle whose studies of magic enable him to send Barthélémy and Philémon to and from the magical lands.
 No method of travel can be used twice, so Félicien's methods vary from a zipper hidden in the ground to a magical barrel of water.
 This constant travel does cause disturbances in the fabric of reality, causing Félicien problems with the islands' authorities.

 Hector: Philémon's father, who refuses to believe his son's stories and maintains his disbelief in the fantasy islands, even when he happens to go there himself (see "Le Voyage de l’incrédule" (French for "The Sceptic's Journey")).